vetkolisanket/firebase-chat/README.md

 - [x] User Chat Activity 31-08-21
 - [x] Implement two way chat 01-09-21
 - [ ] Extract firebase functions into firebase utils
+- [ ] Use await with coroutines instead of callback

 ## Bugs
 - [ ] Sometimes the splash screen doesn't proceed to the next screen